-That’s not to say that during a major temblor lots of pictures can’t fall off the walls, cupboards won’t be emptied of their contents, and windows won’t crack or break — but the odds of a wood-frame house being turned into a terrifying heap of splintered lumber and shattered glass are long.
+That’s not to say that a major temblor can’t cause damage.
+After all, lots of pictures can fall off the walls, and cupboards often lose their contents.
+And stronger quakes can cause windows to crack or shatter.
+But the odds of a wood-frame house turning into a terrifying heap of splintered lumber and shattered glass are long.

 Earthquakes Can Happen Almost Anywhere